apache/cordova-docs/www/docs/en/3.2.0/guide/platforms/wp8/tools.md

 more detailed directions.

-For information on the low-level command-line interface that enables plugins, see Using Plugman to Manage Plugins.
+For information on the low-level command-line interface that enables plugins, see <a href="../../../plugin_ref/plugman.html">Using Plugman to Manage Plugins</a>.
 See Application Plugins for an overview.

 ## Windows Phone